Introduction

 Wild carrot is traditionally used for a variety of ailments:

-- Indigestion: The plant aids digestion and can help with gastrointestinal complaints such as flatulence, cramps and constipation.
+- Indigestion: The plant aids digestion and can help with gastrointestinal complaints such as bloating, cramping and constipation.

-- Urinary tract infections: Due to its diuretic effect, it supports the treatment of urinary tract infections and cystitis.
+- Urinary tract infections: Due to its diuretic effect, it aids the treatment of urinary tract infections and cystitis.

-- Inflammation: The anti-inflammatory properties relieve arthritis and rheumatic complaints.
+- Inflammation: Wild carrot’s anti-inflammatory properties help to alleviate arthritis and rheumatic complaints.

-- Skin problems: Applied externally, wild carrot essential oil can help with skin problems such as eczema, psoriasis and minor wounds.
+- Skin problems: Used externally, wild carrot essential oil can help with skin problems such as eczema, psoriasis and minor wounds.

-- Cardiovascular health: The antioxidant properties of the plant promote heart health and can help to lower cholesterol levels.
+- Cardiovascular health: The plant’s antioxidant properties promote heart health and can help lower cholesterol.

-The active ingredients contained in the wild carrot, such as beta-carotene, vitamin C, vitamin E and essential oils, have a variety of positive effects on the body.
-Beta-carotene is converted into vitamin A in the body, which promotes eyesight and strengthens the immune system.
-The antioxidant properties of vitamins C and E protect the cells from damage caused by free radicals.
+The active ingredients contained in wild carrot, such as beta-carotene, vitamin C, vitamin E and essential oils, have a variety of positive effects on the body.
+Beta-carotene is converted into vitamin A in the body, which promotes vision and strengthens the immune system.
+The antioxidant properties of vitamins C and E protect cells from damage by free radicals.
 The essential oils have an antimicrobial and anti-inflammatory effect.

-Wild carrot is best taken in the morning or at lunchtime, as its diuretic effect can otherwise lead to the urge to urinate at night.
-If you have digestive problems, taking it before meals can be helpful.
+Wild Carrot is best taken in the morning or at midday, otherwise its diuretic effect can lead to the need to urinate during the night.
+If you have digestive problems, taking it before meals can help.

 Contraindications and precautions

-- Pregnant women: Consumption of large quantities or the essential oil should be avoided as this can lead to uterine contractions.
+- Pregnant women: consumption of large amounts of wild carrot should be avoided, as should its essential oil, as this can cause uterine contractions.

-- Allergy sufferers: Anyone who is allergic to carrots should avoid the plant.
+- People with allergies: anyone who has an allergic reaction to carrots should avoid the plant.

-- Diabetics: Due to the natural sugar content, the dosage should be closely monitored.
+- People with diabetes: due to its natural sugar content, the dosage should be carefully monitored.

-The following dietary supplements and medicinal plants can be taken to support the effects of wild carrot:
+The following dietary supplements and medicinal plants can be taken to support the effect of wild carrot:

-- Nettle: Also promotes urinary function and supports detoxification.
+- Stinging nettle: also promotes urinary function and supports detoxification.

 Natural occurrence and nutrition

 Wild carrot is found in many foods.
-Particularly high concentrations are found in:
+Particularly high concentrations can be found in:

-- Carrots: Naturally the cultivated form of the carrot, rich in beta-carotene.
+- Carrots: Naturally, the cultivated form of wild carrot, rich in beta-carotene.

 - Kale: Also contains high amounts of beta-carotene and vitamin C.